vzeman/confoot/content/en/products/confoot-leg-cfp.md

 shortDescription: "ConFoot-leg CFP is designed for loading bays, enabling the container to be secured to the dock while allowing the doors to open fully against the sides."
 technicalDescription: "The CFP model allows products to be loaded directly from production into the container without intermediate storage, and no other container handling equipment is needed."
 videoID: "da7h7VgJHgs"
+faq:
+  - question: "What is ConFoot-leg CFP?"
+    answer: |
+      ConFoot-leg CFP is a specialized container leg solution designed specifically for loading bay operations.
+The CFP model enables containers to be secured to loading docks while allowing the doors to open fully against the sides, creating a seamless integration between the container and the facility.
+This innovative solution transforms shipping containers into efficient extensions of your loading bay, eliminating the need for intermediate storage and additional handling equipment.
+  - question: "How does ConFoot-leg CFP work?"
+    answer: |
+      The ConFoot-leg CFP attaches securely to container corner castings, providing stable support while the container is positioned at a loading dock.
+The legs feature an adjustment range of 1,043 mm to 1,448 mm, allowing for precise alignment with various loading dock heights.
+Each leg weighs 24 kg, making them manageable for operators to handle, while the system provides a substantial load capacity of 30 tons.
 specifications:
   - name: "Weight"
     value: "24 kg per leg"